-From the upper fore bridge of the Sydney we can see the guns' crews standing ready behind bridge, von Müller opens fire at this very long range for his small 4.1-inch guns and gets within a hundred yards at his first salvo.
+When the two cruisers first see one another they are 20,000 yards distant, but as both are closing in the range comes quickly down to 10,500 yards (six land miles).
+To the astonishment both of the Captain and Gunnery Lieutenant of the Sydney, who are together looking out from the upper fore bridge, von Müller opens fire at this very long range for his small 4.1-inch guns and gets within a hundred yards at his first salvo.
 It is wonderful shooting.
 His next is just over and with the third he begins to hit.
 At the long range the Emden's shells fall steeply-at an angle of thirty degrees-rarely burst and never ricochet from the sea.
 They whine overhead in torrents, plop into the sea on all sides, and now and then smash on board.
-One reaches the upper fore bridge, passes within a foot of Lieutenant Rahilly's head, strikes the pedestal of the big range-finder, glances off without bursting, cuts off the leg of the operator who is sitting behind, and finishes its career overboard.
+One reaches the upper fore bridge, passes within a foot of Lieutenant Rahilly's head, strikes the pedestal of the big range-finder, glances off without bursting, cuts off the leg of the operator who is sitting behind, and finishes its career over-board.
 If that shell had burst Glossop and his Gunnery Lieutenant, together with their colleague at the rate-of-change instrument, must have been killed or seriously wounded and the Second in Command would have been released from his thick steel prison.
 Not one of them was six feet distant from where the shell struck in their midst.
 The range-finder is wrecked and its operator killed, but the others are untouched.
-A few minutes later two, possibly three, shells hit the after control, wound everyone inside, and wipe that control off the effective list.
+A few minutes later two, possible three, shells hit the after control, wound everyone inside, and wipe that control off the effective list.